sidchopp/about-country-react/README.md

 ## Current Location Version 2.0 (launched on 24th Nov.
 2021)

-In the 2nd version, a User can see everything from Version 1.0.
-On top of that a user can search a country from a list of about 250 countries and get some useful info about that country.
+In the 2nd version 2.0, an addition is made.
+Now a User of this App can also search for a country, from a long list of countries available, and get some useful info about that country.